close up of a flea that will be eliminated by the best flea treatment for cats

 Best Flea Treatment For Dogs

-Regarding the most effective flea treatment for dogs and cats, Bravecto is a flea and tick treatment favored nationwide by both veterinarians and pet owners.
+Bravecto is a flea and tick treatment favored nationwide by both veterinarians and pet owners.
 Vet recommended Bravecto is proven to be more effective for pets in warmer climates when compared to similar products like K9 Advantage and Frontline.
+The active ingredient in Bravecto is Fluralaner, a highly effective flea and tick prevention insecticide for both dogs and cats.
+It starts killing fleas within two hours of administration and can kill 100% of them within 12 hours.

 Flea prevention has never been easier with Bravecto, a simple pill that lasts three months and, in some cases, even gets rid of a mild active infestation.
 With an estimated 93% efficacy rate, you can rest assured that your furry friend has the odds in their favor.
 What’s even better?
 You don’t have to worry about the side effects commonly associated with topical flea treatments.